ankane/ahoy_email/README.md

 ## HTML Parsing

-By default, this gem uses Nokogiri’s default HTML parser to rewrite `href` attributes for UTM tagging and click analytics.
-This can cause link tags to be prematurely closed if they wrap `table` elements, because doing so violates the HTML 4 spec.
+By default, Nokogiri’s default HTML parser is used to rewrite links for UTM tagging and click analytics.
+This currently uses HTML4, which does not allow tables inside links.
 To use HTML5 parsing, create `config/initializers/ahoy_email.rb` with: [unreleased]

 ```ruby
 AhoyEmail.default_options[:html5] = true